 Meanwhile, one of the recipients of the Medal was Dolores Huerta, the honorary chair of the Democratic Socialists of America.
 So socialist politics are acceptable, but not the politics of a man who stood up and fought socialism.

-,” a phrase that Poles have battled since the end of the Cold War.
+#ad#This revelation follows an eruption of outrage in Poland after President Obama referred in his remarks at the Medal of Freedom ceremony to “Polish death camps,” a phrase that Poles have battled since the end of the Cold War.
 The phrase suggests that Poles were complicit in Nazi concentration camps, which of course is not the case.
 In fact, Poles were exterminated in the camps.

 The White House’s flippant response to the uproar caused the Polish president and prime minister to demand more thoughtful and personal reactions.
 But White House Press Secretary Jay Carney said Wednesday that the president has no plans to reach out to his Polish counterparts and has shrugged off the outrage in Poland.

 Few observers are suggesting that President Obama’s written remarks noting “Polish death camps” were intentionally malicious.
 The comment was more likely a result of historical ignorance and careless inattention.
 This is the same ignorance and carelessness that would cause a president to turn away Lech Walesa and label him as “too political.”